 - It is important to pay attention to the safety of other people on the beach;

-- You should keep the beach clean;
+- You must keep the beach clean;

 - The rules for all beaches in Portugal are imposed by the local port authority supervising them.